-- 1. Behavior Partitioning: the behaviors are rearranged to reflect the mapping of leaf behaviors to component behaviors. - 2.
-Serializing: Behaviors that must be executed with a single controller are serialized, it converts parallel composition into sequential compositions. - 3.
-Communication Scheduling: by modifying the scheduling of bus transactions, the performance of the design can be improved. - 4.
-Transaction Routing: Splits transaction links into two links putting a router in between.

-These key refinements were described in detail in [5].
-In this article, we will focus on the design optimizations depicted in Figure 15.
+- Serializing: Behaviors that must be executed with a single controller are serialized, it converts parallel composition into sequential compositions. - Communication Scheduling: by modifying the scheduling of bus transactions, the performance of the design can be improved. - Transaction Routing: Splits transaction links into two links putting a router in between. - These key refinements were described in detail in [3].
+In this article, we will focus on the design optimizations depicted in Figure 17.
 These optimizations can be proven for correctness using the new transformation rules of Model Algebra.